 Health Leaders Summer Academy

-The Office of Diversity and Inclusion (ODI) at the UCF College of Medicine is delighted to offer the Health Leaders Summer Academy (HLSA).
-The program is a hands-on, educational summer experience for Orange and Osceola rising juniors that have demonstrated a strong passion for pursuing a career in medicine through their academic achievements.
+The Office of Diversity, Equity and Inclusion (ODEI) at the UCF College of Medicine is delighted to offer the Health Leaders Summer Academy (HLSA).
+The program is a hands-on, educational summer experience for Orange, Osceola, and Seminole high school students that have a strong passion for pursuing a career in medicine.
 Ideal candidates are students that have completed their sophomore year in high school and one year of Biology.
-The program will present the opportunity to gain exposure to UCF faculty, staff, and medical students in a series of experiences and activities designed to increase interest and awareness in the health professional workforce.
+The program will present the opportunity to gain exposure to diverse health professionals and UCF faculty, staff, and medical students in a series of experiences and activities designed to increase interest and awareness in the health professional workforce.

-Learn More About the Health Leaders Summer Academy
+Registration for the 2021 Virtual Health Leaders Summer Academy is now closed.

 Medical Mentorship Navigation Program